bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-09-newsletter.md

   `bx seed` command to create [BIP32][topic BIP32] seeds, [BIP39][]
   mnemonics, private keys, or any other secure material, consider immediately moving any funds to a different secure address.
-See the News section below for details.
+See the News section below for details. {% assign timestamp="1:25" %}

 ## News